meteorologytoday/paper-experiments-2024-SST_structures/03_modified_WRF_code/README.md

 # Explaination

 The code actually get used in the paper are below.
 The unlisted ones are just useful to know, especially modifying the radiation.
+The WRF version is V4.6.0, compiled with gcc.
+Configuration on expanse see the file `bashrc_WRF_gcc`.

 ## Idealized Simulations